omnivector-solutions/osd-documentation/testing/_sources/installation.rst.txt

    5        started  10.34.166.66   juju-01ab62-5  focal       Running

-Once the workload status is *active* and the agent status is *idle*, the SLURM cluster is ready for use.
+Once the workload status is *active* and the agent status is *idle*, the Slurm cluster is ready for use.

 You can see the status of your cluster by running the ``sinfo`` command: